alleyinteractive/create-wordpress-plugin/blocks/README.md

 Block attributes should be defined in the `block.json` file.
 [Learn more about block.json in the block editor handbook.](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/)

 Running `npm run build` will compile the JavaScript and copy the PHP files to a directory in the `build` folder using `@wordpress/scripts`.
 The blocks will be enqueued via `block.json` after block registration.
-The block `index.php` file will be read by the `load_scripts()` function found in the `function.php` file.
+The block `index.php` file will be read by the `load_scripts()` function found in the `src/assets.php` file.

 ## Customize the block scaffolding templates